Bryon89/twilio_voicebase_visual_voicemail/README.md

 # twilio_voicebase_visual_voicemail
 Setup Visual Voicemail with Twilio and VoiceBase

-Updated Nov 3 2022 for VoiceBase API version V3
-Note that any previous versions of this repository will not work because VoiceBase version V2 is now fully deprecated.
+Major Update Nov 10 2022 for VoiceBase API version V3 Note that any previous versions of this repository (prior to Nov 10) will not work because VoiceBase version V2 is now fully deprecated.

-Built by Bryon Mathias at VoiceBase/LivePerson
+Built by Bryon Mathias at VoiceBase by LivePerson